Teddy Ruxpin learns some new words after a quick hack

 But Teddy Ruxpin hasn't gone rogue.
 That's a cult classic line from the 1995 film Hackers, which the toy learned thanks to a security researcher at Defcon.

-The teddy bear, an '80s toy sensation best known for telling stories to kids with a cassette tape, made its comeback last September, with an upgrade after 30 years.
-The original animatronic toy now has LCD eyes, a Bluetooth-connected apps, and you uploaded stories through the app.
+An '80s sensation best known for telling stories to kids with a cassette tape, Teddy Ruxpin made its comeback last September, with an upgrade after 30 years.
+The original animatronic toy now has LCD eyes and a Bluetooth-connected app, through which you upload stories.

-Wicked Cool Toys, the makers behind Teddy Ruxpin, did not respond to a request for comment.
+Wicked Cool Toys, the maker of Teddy Ruxpin, did not respond to a request for comment.

 Etemadieh showed off his findings at Defcon, a massive hacker conference in Las Vegas, on Friday.

-Teddy's "Hackers" inspired monologue is just the latest instance of a connected toy struggling with security -- even if this exploit is more benign.
+Teddy's Hackers-inspired monologue is just the latest instance of a connected toy struggling with security, even if this exploit was benign.
 But other more major problem toys have put the private information of children at risk.
-As the proliferation of connected devices -- from everything to speakers to washing machines -- continues, hackers are finding ways to exploit the home or businesses with objects once deemed as harmless.
+As the proliferation of connected devices -- from everything to speakers to washing machines -- continues, hackers are finding ways to exploit homes or businesses with objects once deemed harmless.

 So when Etemadieh stumbled across the new Teddy Ruxpin for his 1-year-old son, he had concerns.

 He had every right to.
-He's spent the last decade taking apart Internet of Things devices and searching for vulnerabilities, looking for security issues and disclosing them to companies.
+He's spent the last decade taking apart internet-of-hings devices and searching for vulnerabilities, spotting security issues and disclosing them to companies.
 Taking apart internet-connected toys was just the next step, he said.

 "I don't feel comfortable introducing these to my family or my network without giving it a poke to see how secure it is," Etemadieh said in an interview prior to Defcon.

-So he got to work on the Teddy Ruxpin to see if it was safe for his family.
-He didn't find any causes for concerns with the toy's security -- but he did find an interesting loophole that allowed him to upload image and audio files to the bear.
+He got to work on Teddy Ruxpin to see if it was safe for his family.
+He didn't find any causes for concerns with the toy's security, but he did find an interesting loophole that allowed him to upload image and audio files to the bear.

-During his research, Etemadieh went through five Teddy Ruxpins -- one he had to completely break apart to see its hardware, one to tinker with its software, two back-ups, and one that his son couldn't let go of.
+During his research, Etemadieh went through five Teddy Ruxpins -- one to completely break apart to see its hardware, one to tinker with the software, two backups, and one that his son couldn't let go of.

 "My kid instantly saw it and was attached to it," he said.
 "He doesn't quite understand security research or the idea that this is dad's work."

-Ruxpin's eyes display images, but they have to be formatted to 128 x 128 pixels to fit its 1.25 inches screen.
-The audio also has to be a specific format of .WAV files, he said.
+Ruxpin's eyes display images, but they have to be formatted to 128x by 128 pixels to fit its 1.25-inch screen.
+The audio also has to be a specific format of .WAV file, he said.

 Teddy Ruxpin only plays files in a custom SNX ROM format, so you'd then have to run the audio and image files through a converter that Etemadieh created.

-Once that's ready, you have to plug in the Teddy Ruxpin and put those files on a Storybook file that already exists on the teddy bear.
-Essentially, you're replacing an existing storybook's audio and images with what you've uploaded, since you can't create a completely new storybook.
+Once that's ready, you have to plug in the Teddy Ruxpin and put those files on a storybook file that already exists on the teddy bear.
+Essentially, you're replacing the audio and images for an existing storybook with what you've uploaded, since you can't create a completely new storybook.

-Etemadieh said he hasn't put any custom content on the Teddy Ruxpin yet for his own kid.
-It's too much work, he noted.
-While you're able to modify what the bear says and shows, in Teddy Ruxpin's original stories, there's a lot of work that goes into the storytelling voice and facial expressions on cue.
+Etemadieh said he hasn't yet put any custom content on Teddy Ruxpin for his own kid -- it's too labor-intensive.
+While you're able to modify what the bear says and shows, in Teddy Ruxpin's original stories there's a lot of work that goes into the storytelling voice and facial expressions on cue.

 His modifications are fine to show off for the crowd of hackers at Defcon, but not really something a kid would enjoy, he said.